Here at AudiencePoint, February has flown by! With so much going on, we want to update you on...

-What Tool to Check for Email Bounce?
+What Tool Checks for Email Bounce?

 Many marketers who are trying to prevent bounces will want to know if there’s an email address verification tool that can detect when an email address is invalid and will cause a bounce.
 There are several available, and some options are better than others.